DevOpsArea-Course-1/Project-A/README.md

-# this project to show how docker-compose.yml file could creaet more that one project
+# this project to show how docker-compose.yml file could create more that one project

 ## NodeJS App
 ## Web + Database App ( Wordpress)